what bodies of water wear

 1) make it live again next spring and 2) find what hydrangeas smell like.

-i never even attempted to smell one, and now feel a kind of nostalgia about never being able to smell my one.
+i never even attempted to smell one, and now feel a kind of nostalgia about never being able to smell my one. so, i decided to do what i do best and wander around department shops, researching and smelling things to figure out what could smell like hydrangeas.

 1) make it live again next spring and 2) find what hydrangeas smell like.

-i never even attempted to smell one, and now feel a kind of nostalgia about never being able to smell my one.
+i never even attempted to smell one, and now feel a kind of nostalgia about never being able to smell my one. so, i decided to do what i do best and wander around department shops, researching and smelling things to figure out what could smell like hydrangeas.

 i know how stupid this sounds, but i haven’t seen any hydrangeas lately, so i went to my smell-crazy friend madeleine and we did a fragrantica distalization.